-If the loss pattern of each receiver is known we may proceed as in the previous section, by choosing the (FEC code; transmission scheme; FEC expansion ratio) tuple that yields the best results for all receivers.
+If the loss pattern of each receiver is known, we may proceed as in the previous section, by choosing the (FEC code; transmission scheme; FEC expansion ratio) tuple that yields the best results for all receivers.

 If the loss pattern of one or several receivers is unknown, which will probably be the general case, we need a universal scheme that shows the best possible performances in all situations.
 Sending everything randomly (Tx_model_4) and sending only a few parity packets (Tx_model_6) are the schemes that are the less dependent of the loss pattern, and are therefore the preferred solutions in this context for LDGM codes.
-With RSE interleaving should be used, but performances will be lower.
+All receivers then experience almost the same performances.
+RSE and interleaving is also possible, but performances (1) will largely differ between receivers, depending on their loss rate, and (2) will be lower for those that experience medium to high loss rates than with LDGM codes.